tchskk/note-editor/README.md

 ---
 - Save / Load Note in `.md` format
 - Edit note

-Future Funtions
+- Launching the app loads in the last opened note Future Funtions
 ---
 - Zoom in and Out
   - Ctrl + & -
+- Change Fonts
+  - Provide 3 options
+  - Applies to all content
 - Search Function
   - Ctrl + F
 - Autosave